coaldeficit/MoreDefences/README.md

 ## Other good mods
 Some other good mods that IvyX (the person who made this mod and wrote the entirety of this readme) recommends are:
-- 7rodo/Strawberry: A good utility mod made by 7rodo and IvyX.
+- 7rodo/Strawberry: A great mod made by 7rodo and IvyX.
 Adds a few quality of life blocks that make playing the game slightly less painful, as well as plenty of turrets, resources and production blocks.

 ## Contributors
 This is a list of people who have contributed to developing this mod.